 Talking to a Family Lawyer

-In this blog, family law solicitor, Louise Halford, looks at how to get the most out of your first meeting with your family lawyer.
+In this blog, family law solicitor Louise Halford looks at how to get the most out of your first meeting with your family lawyer.

-In this article we look at:
+In this article, we look at:

-• Choosing your family law solicitor
+- Choosing your family law solicitor

-• Timing your appointment
+- Timing your appointment

-• Company at your appointment
+- Company at your appointment

-• Preparing for your appointment
+- Preparing for your appointment

-• Talking to your family solicitor
+- Talking to your family solicitor

 Choosing your family law solicitor

 Before your initial consultation with your family law solicitor, it is best to do some research on whether your family lawyer and the firm are the right fit for you.
-Just because a friend found a family solicitor wonderful in their divorce, it doesn’t mean they will necessarily be right for you, or that they are experts in the area of family law you need advice on.
+Just because a friend found a family solicitor wonderful in their divorce, it doesn’t mean they will necessarily be right for you, or that they are experts in the area of family law you need help with.

-At Evolve Family Law, we believe in being proactive in helping you choose the right family solicitor for you.
-That’s why we publish information about the lawyers and our fee guide on our website.
-We will also speak to you to try and make sure there you are seeing the best solicitor for you at your initial consultation.
-That’s because family lawyers, just like consultants and surgeons, specialise in different areas of family law.
-If you need urgent advice about child abduction fears and child relocation orders you don’t want to see a solicitor who has a particular interest in international prenuptial agreements when the firm has expert children law and child abduction lawyers.
+We will also speak to you to ensure you are seeing the best solicitor for your needs at your initial consultation.
+That’s because family lawyers, just like consultants and surgeons, specialise in different areas.
+If you need urgent advice about child abduction fears and child relocation orders, you don’t want to see a solicitor who has a particular interest in family finance on divorce or international prenuptial agreements.

 Timing your appointment